kirill-grouchnikov/trident-js/README.md

 #Hello world

 **Timeline** is the most important concept in Trident.js.
-Most often you use a timeline to change one or more properties of some object over a certain period of time.
+Most often you use a timeline to change one or more attributes of some object over a certain period of time.
 Here is a simple example:

     <span id="span" style="color:rgb(0,0,255)"